deepalibatra/landingpage/README.md

 # landingpage
 landing page created by using html and css.
-Landing pages
+Landing pages show about company